A-Z of Copywriting: G is for Content Writing Goals to Win Golden Leads!

 Put simply, copywriting sells and content writing informs.
 I described the differences in more detail in a previous post that you can read here.

-Understanding the difference between the two is important when you’re considering what your copywriting and content writing goals should be.
-Knowing what your goals are help you in your quest for that pot – or nest – of gold!
-Being, of course, your marketing objectives, which could be growth, more brand recognition, or simply more clients and increased profits.
+Understanding the difference between the two is important when you’re considering what your copywriting and content writing goals should be to achieve your marketing objectives.
+They could be growth, more brand recognition, or simply more clients and increased profits.
 Your pot, or nest, of gold!